gbowerman/gbowerman.github.io/_posts/2018-08-12-labyrinth-world.md

 Ending in dust.

 The death mask of this labyrinth world,
-Lies heavy upon the eyes.
+Lies heavily on the eyes.
-See the paradox, of time unfurled
+See the paradox of time unfurled
 And breathe, as perception dies.

 Capture a moment.